Copyediting vs. Copywriting: What’s the Difference?

 Businesses and entrepreneurs hire copywriters to increase the chances that someone will spring for what they offer.

-An adept copywriter will convince you that you need a certain something—like really, really need it. 😉 Your life will be easier, happier, more exciting (you name it) if you purchase that specific something.
+An adept copywriter will convince you that you need a certain something—like really, really need it. 😉 Your life will be easier, happier, more exciting, (you name it) if you purchase that specific something.

 The message

 And what if you end up forking over your cash?
 Well, that copywriter did a great job!
 They did an especially fine job if this was a good or service you weren’t even considering in the first place.
-Whew!
-The power of persuasion!

 We know that a copy editor needs to allow the writer’s voice to come through.